iden3/docs/mkdocs/docs/basics/key-concepts.md

 <!-- TODO *image coming soon* -->

-### ZK-snarks
+### ZK-SNARKs

-You can think of zk-snarks as an efficient way to produce zero-knowledge proofs.
+You can think of zk-SNARKs as an efficient way to produce zero-knowledge proofs.
 These are the proofs that are short enough to be published on blockchain and that can be read later by a verifier.

 ## Merkle Trees